KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Can't place the bomb if he's too close to another player or a sabotage is happening.
 - The bomb will be placed right below where the Bomberman is at that moment.
-- Anyone can defuse the bomb by touching it except Bomberman.
+- Anyone can defuse the bomb, except Bomberman, via button use if the player is close to the bomb.
 - The Mechanic can use one of his repairs to defuse the bomb from anywhere.
 - While the Bomb is active, custom music will play and a custom message with the remaining time for defusing it will display to the players.
 - Bomb duration is fixed to 60 seconds for Skeld, MiraHQ, Dlesk and the custom map, 90 for Polus and Submerged, and 180 for Airship.